-- Set default target output to: Specify the pixels per inch for the pictures.
-This option is explained in our Set Document Resolution in PowerPoint 2010 for Windows tutorial.
+- Set Default target output to: Specify the pixels per inch for the pictures.
+This option is explained in our Set Document Resolution in PowerPoint 2013 for Windows tutorial.

 - Show this number of Recent Documents: Specify the number of recently opened or edited presentations that you want to be in the Recent Documents list.

-- Show shortcut keys in ScreenTips: Select this check box to show the keyboard shortcuts in all ScreenTips.
-If this check-box is unchecked, it will hide the keyboard shortcuts in all ScreenTips.
-We already explored options for ScreenTip style in our General Program Options in PowerPoint 2010 for Windows tutorial.
+- Show shortcut keys in ScreenTips: Select this checkbox to show the keyboard shortcuts in all ScreenTips.
+If this checkbox is unchecked, it will hide the keyboard shortcuts in all ScreenTips.
+We already explored options for ScreenTip style in our General Program Options in PowerPoint 2013 for Windows tutorial.

-- Show vertical ruler: When selected, this check-box causes the vertical ruler to show, and when unchecked, it hides the vertical ruler.
-Learn more in our Rulers in PowerPoint 2010 for Windows tutorial.
+- Show vertical ruler: When selected, this checkbox causes the vertical ruler to show, and when unchecked, it hides the vertical ruler.
+Learn more in our Rulers in PowerPoint 2013 for Windows tutorial.

-- Show menu on right mouse click: Select this check-box to show a shortcut menu (see Figure 9) when you right-click a slide in Slide Show view, or uncheck to prevent the shortcut menu.
+- Show menu on right mouse click: Select this checkbox to show a contextual menu when you right-click a slide in Slide Show view, or deselect to prevent this menu.

-- Show popup toolbar: Select this check-box to show a toolbar at the bottom of a full-screen presentation (see Figure 10 that allows you to navigate between slides and apply annotations to your presentation.
+- Show popup toolbar: Select this checkbox to show a toolbar at the bottom of a full-screen presentation that allows you to navigate between slides and apply annotations to your presentation.

-- Prompt to keep ink annotations when exiting: Selecting this check-box prompts to save your changes when you annotate on slides during a presentation.
-Learn more in our Using the Pen and Highlighter Tools in Slide Show View in PowerPoint 2010 tutorial.
+- Prompt to keep ink annotations when exiting: Selecting this checkbox prompts to save your changes when you annotate on slides during a presentation.
+Learn more in our Using the Pen and Highlighter Tools in Slide Show View in PowerPoint 2013 for Windows tutorial.